maryi/CSCW-Project/Project report/ReportDocument.md

 **ACM Classification Keywords**: Design, Experimentation, Theory

 ##### INTRODUCTION
 The study of CSCW is concerned with supporting multiple individuals working together mediated by computer systems and software.
 One of the recurring challenges in CSCW is matching the appropriate tools to the type of work to be facilitated.
 Various ways of articulating CSCW have emerged including Johansen's (1988) time-space matrix which described collaborative work in terms of location and synchronicity.
-However we argue that for any person planning a CSCW project, the vast availability of potental tools is overwhelming and a challenge to navigate.
+However we argue that for any person or group planning a CSCW project, the vast availability of potental tools is overwhelming and a challenge to navigate.

 The appropriate selection of a suite of technologies which meets the needs of a group can have a great impact on the success of the collaboration (Olsen & Olsen, 2014).
 Technologies are often selected based on past experiences or accessibility.
 The selection of tools to support CSCW may occur without much consideration, and this presents a risk to success.
 By attempting to articulate the elements of the collaborative work which will be undertaken, a more thoughtful selection of appropriate tools may occur.